ATMOS (festival): Code Jam

 Code Jam is ATMOS' headliner coding contest.
 Conducted in association with HackerEarth, it aims to find the best coder present.
 Teams of two can participate and code in any language from the given options.
 Contestants are judged on mathematical ability and how well they implement algorithms.
 The competition consists of a set of challenging algorithmic problems which must be solved in a fixed amount of time.
 There are 2 rounds and the top 25 teams enter the finals, where the winners are given prize money.

 Other coding competitions include the Reverse Coding challenge, and Algomaniac, which tests your analytical prowess along with pattern recognition skills.

 Exhibitions

 Tech Expo

 The Tech Expo newly launched in the 5th edition-ATMOS 16' aims at providing a platform for thinkers and techies to showcase their projects to prospective sponsors, incubators and mentors.
 In its first edition itself, it witnessed wide participation from teams across the country, both independent and from various colleges like IIT Bombay, IIT Kanpur etc.

 Hackathon

 ATMOS hosts at least one Hackathon, with the contest typically a day or more.
 It is a team event, with three or four programmers coming up with an idea and writing the rudimentary code for it.
-Hackathons test a programmer's ability to be creative and sustain concentration under pressure, making it a tough and enjoyable event to participate in.
-Prominent organizations like Microsoft and Firefox have organized Hackathons here previously.
+Hackathons test a programmer's ability to be creative and sustain concentration under pressure.
+Companies like Microsoft and Firefox have organized Hackathons here previously.